No student heads off to college with the plan of being placed on academic probation (and facing possible dismissal).

 Attend Class Regularly

-But of course in higher education, you must take responsibility for your actions.
+But of course, in higher education, you must take responsibility for your actions.

 This type of learning is much more different than the traditional teaching we’re all used to.

 Just like going to a job, committing to a volunteer position shows that students understand the importance of being a responsible person.

-For example: students who love to read can find work at local libraries; whereas students, who love to teach or coach, can volunteer at after-school programs for children.
+For example, students who love to read can find work at local libraries, whereas students who love to teach or coach can volunteer at after-school programs for children.

 Put Parties On Hold

-Roommates and friends will do everything in their power to suck you in and drag you out by your heels.
+Roommates and friends will do everything possible to suck you in and drag you out by your heels.

 Improve Your Situation by Setting Objectives

-Goals should be specific and NOT general.
-For instance: if a student wants to get off of academic probation and improve their skills, they shouldn’t merely say “I want to do better in school.”
+For instance, if students want to get off academic probation and improve their skills, they shouldn’t merely say, “I want to do better in school.”

-Setting goals like: “I will pass my English class with nothing lower than B letter grade,” or “I will study for my history test on Thursday” are specific goals.
+Setting goals like: “I will pass my English class with nothing lower than a B letter grade,” or “I will study for my history test on Thursday” are specific goals.

-In other words, telling yourself “I will get off of academic probation this week,” would be a far-fetched objective for anyone who just found out about their current academic standing.
+In other words, telling yourself, “I will get off of academic probation this week,” would be a far-fetched objective for anyone who just found out about their current academic standing.

-Schools are a place to have fun, get to know people, and discover WHO you are as a person.
+Schools are a place to have fun, get to know people, and discover who you are as a person.

 Get in gear, stay focused, and get those grades up.

-Thanks for the read.
-Did I miss anything?
-What are some other things students can do if they’re placed on academic probation?
-Feel free to share in the comments section below.
+What other things can students do if they’re placed on academic probation?